 Last but not least, one main problem with university rankings is the heterogeneity of institutions which is also the scope of this work.
 Several authors argue that entities should not be compared if they have differences in size, funding, and budgets (Dill and Soo, 2005; Guarino et al., 2005; Charon and Wauters, 2007; Marginson and van der Wende, 2007; Saisana et al., 2011; Bengoetxea and Buela-Casal, 2013; Daraio and Bonaccorsi, 2017).
-For example, in 2015, Harvard University's annual budget was approximately \$4.5 billion, whereas Hungary's annual budget for all levels of education was approximately \$5 billion in 2015 (European Comission, 2015).
+For example, in 2021, Harvard University's annual budget was approximately \$5.2 billion, whereas Hungary's annual budget for tertiary education was approximately \$2.9 billion in 2021 (Eurostat, 2021).
 Rankings compare institutions such as Harvard with significantly smaller HEIs.
 Moreover, in 2006, the 16 Berlin Principles on Ranking of Higher Education Institutions stated that rankings must specify the linguistic, cultural, and economic contexts of the institutions (IREG, 2006) so users can better understand and interpret the results.

-Daraio and Bonaccorsi, 2017 also defines the principles of "fair" comparison.
+Daraio and Bonaccorsi (2017) also defines the principles of "fair" comparison.
 First of all, the compared entities should have similar input structures.
 Secondly, the trade-off between outputs should be explicitly recognized.
 Thirdly, a higher ranking should be associated with higher performance.
 One possible solution to eliminate the biases stemming from the heterogeneity of HEIs is to create regional and subject rankings.
-Regional rankings consider the entity's socio- and economic embeddedness, while subject rankings narrow down the leagues where universities compete with each other.
+Regional rankings consider the ranked entities' socio- and economic embeddedness, while subject rankings narrow down the leagues where universities compete with each other.
 Subsection 2.2 deals with potential resolutions to eliminate the unfairness of ranking systems.
 This work's primary aim is to propose a method that can ensure a more fair comparison of the entities.
-The method is called Bi-clustering and is introduced in Chapter 3.
+The method is called bi-clustering and is introduced in Chapter 4.